 Add a new package manager¶

-Implement support for a new package manager in mpm.
+Implement support for a new package manager in mpm, or complete an incomplete integration.
 If adding a manager requested via a GitHub issue, extract CLI output samples from the issue body to guide the implementation.

 Choose a template¶